openwisp/openwisp-config/README.rst

 openwisp-config
 ===============

-Configuration agent for the new OpenWISP Controller (currently under development).
+Configuration agent for the new OpenWISP Controller (currently under development, will be based on `django-netjsonconfig <https://github.com/openwisp/django-netjsonconfig>`_).

 Configuration options
 ---------------------